Dodo birds, a fascinating species that once thrived on the island of Mauritius, went extinct in the late 17th century.

 With no natural predators on the island, the dodo lived relatively peacefully until humans arrived and disrupted their habitat.

-One of the primary factors contributing to the extinction of the dodo was over-harvesting by humans.
+One of the primary factors contributing to the dodo’s extinction was humans over-harvesting it.

 The bird quickly became easy prey for sailors and settlers who arrived in Mauritius.

-This hunting, combined with habitat loss and competition with newly introduced animal species, took a severe toll on the bird’s survival, ultimately leading to its extinction in the late 17th century.
+This hunting, combined with habitat loss and competition with newly introduced animal species, severely affected the bird’s survival, ultimately leading to its extinction in the late 17th century.

 Throughout the process, the dodo lost its capability to fend for itself in the changed environment.